KarChun0227/DSAssignment1/README.md

 # DSAssignment1
-Degree Assignment wrote by java with JDBC
+Distributed System Assignment wrote by java with JDBC